 On March 27, 2020, the CARES Act was enacted.
-The CARES Act includes several significant provisions for corporations, including the usage of net operating losses, interest deductions and payroll benefits.
-Corporate taxpayers may carryback net operating losses, or NOLs, originating during 2018 through 2020 for up to five years.
+The CARES Act includes several significant provisions for corporations, including the usage of net operating losses ("NOLs"), interest deductions and payroll benefits.
+Corporate taxpayers may carryback NOLs originating during 2018 through 2020 for up to five years.